intel/gbs/docs/GBS.rst

 $ gbs build pkg2/ --keep-packs -A i586
 $ gbs build pkg3/ --keep-packs -A i586

-Now, the build root (~/GBS-ROOT/local/scratch.i686.0) are ready for building pkg1, pkg2 and pkg3.
+Now, the build root (~/GBS-ROOT/local/scratch.i686.0) is ready for building pkg1, pkg2, and pkg3.
 You can use --noinit to build them offline, and don't need waste time to check repo updates and build root.

 ::